webpack/webpack/README.md

 - Spelling or grammar fixes
 - README.md corrections or redesigns
 - Adding unit, or functional tests
-- Triaging GitHub issues -- especially determining whether an issue still persists or is reproducible.
+- Triaging GitHub issues -- especially determining whether an issue persists or is reproducible.
 - [Searching #webpack on twitter](https://twitter.com/search?q=webpack) and helping someone else who needs help
 - Teaching others how to contribute to one of the many webpack's repos!
 - [Blogging, speaking about, or creating tutorials](https://github.com/webpack-contrib/awesome-webpack) about one of webpack's many features.